hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/EnterpriseWanReplicationConfiguration.md

 4 merge policy implementations for IMap and 2 merge policy implementations for ICache are provided out of the box.

-IMap has following merge policies.
+IMap has the following merge policies:

-- `com.hazelcast.map.merge.PutIfAbsentMapMergePolicy` : causes the incoming entry to be merged from source to target map if it does not exist in the target map
+- `com.hazelcast.map.merge.PutIfAbsentMapMergePolicy`: Incoming entry merges from the source map to the target map if it does not exist in the target map.
-- `com.hazelcast.map.merge.HigherHitsMapMergePolicy` : causes the incoming entry to be merged from source to target map if source entry has more hits than the target one.
+- `com.hazelcast.map.merge.HigherHitsMapMergePolicy`: Incoming entry merges from the source map to the target map if the source entry has more hits than the target one.
-- `com.hazelcast.map.merge.PassThroughMergePolicy` : causes the incoming entry to be merged from source to target map unless incoming entry is not null
+- `com.hazelcast.map.merge.PassThroughMergePolicy`: Incoming entry merges from the source map to the target map unless the incoming entry is not null.
-- `com.hazelcast.map.merge.LatestUpdateMapMergePolicy` : causes the incoming entry to be merged from source to target map if source entry has updated more recently than the target entry.
-Please not that this merge policy can only be used when the clocks' of the clusters are in sync.
+- `com.hazelcast.map.merge.LatestUpdateMapMergePolicy`: Incoming entry merges from the source map to the target map if the source entry has been updated more recently than the target entry.
+Please note that this merge policy can only be used when the clusters' clocks are in sync.

-ICache has following merge policies.
+ICache has the following merge policies:

-- `com.hazelcast.cache.merge.HigherHitCacheMergePolicy` : causes the incoming entry to be merged from source to target cache if source entry has more hits than the target one.
+- `com.hazelcast.cache.merge.HigherHitCacheMergePolicy`: Incoming entry merges from the source cache to the target cache if the source entry has more hits than the target one.
-- `com.hazelcast.cache.merge.PassThroughCacheMergePolicy` : causes the incoming entry to be merged from source to target cache unless incoming entry is not null
+- `com.hazelcast.cache.merge.PassThroughCacheMergePolicy`: Incoming entry merges from the source cache to the target cache unless the incoming entry is not null.